Nandrolone Registers As Testosterone On Blood Tests

 The test results indicate that I have normal Free Testosterone levels, even though I actually have a Total Testosterone level lower than a hormonally deficient female.

-This is a perfect example of why you should only refer to LC/MS-MS test results.
+This is a perfect example of why you should only refer to sensitive assay test results.